 The Oratory School was inspected in November 2017 by the Independent Schools Inspectorate (ISI).

 This was a Regulatory Compliance Inspection, which judges on whether or not a school has met each of the Independent School Standards, as well as the National Minimum Standards for Boarding Schools, since the school’s last inspection in 2013.
 There are currently just under 500 regulations in the ISI handbook.
 The report is written to a strict template and uses very specific, generic wording to report inspectors’ findings.
-Regulatory Compliance inspections do not give any information about the quality of education offered by a school and only record whether or not it has met the standards.
-Therefore, the inspection report will only state ‘met or ‘not met’ to a list of regulations.
-Due to the interrelated nature of the standards, a failure of one standard will often trigger failures elsewhere, for instance in the boarding standards.
+Regulatory Compliance Inspections do not give any information about the quality of education offered by a school and only record whether or not it has met the standards.
+Therefore, the inspection report will only state ‘met’ or ‘not met’ to a list of regulations.
+Due to the interrelated nature of the standards, a failure of one standard will often trigger failures elsewhere.

 Click on the link below to open the pdf file summary of the report.